embulk/embulk-input-jdbc/embulk-input-mysql/README.md

-# MySQL input plugins for Embulk
+# MySQL input plugin for Embulk

-MySQL input plugins for Embulk loads records from MySQL.
+MySQL input plugin for Embulk loads records from MySQL.

 ## Overview